mpfaff/sunderclip/README.md

 If you also have encountered similar issues, I hope this app helps you!

 Fun fact: this project will serve as my final project for computer science.

+## Building

+1. Make sure you have the latest beta of tauri-cli installed
+2. Run `tauri build` to build in release mode or `tauri dev` to run a dev build